Darren McQueen

-Darren Laurie McQueen (born 8 May 1995) is a footballer who plays for Ebbsfleet United He made his professional debut for Ipswich Town on 12 August 2014 in a Football League Cup match against Crawley Town.
+Darren Laurie McQueen (born 8 May 1995) is a footballer who plays for Hornchurch.
+He made his professional debut for Ipswich Town on 12 August 2014 in a Football League Cup match against Crawley Town.

 Club career

 He signed for Maldon & Tiptree of the Isthmian League Division One North on 28 July 2015.

 On 26 July 2016, McQueen signed on a season-loan for Ebbsfleet United.

-He scored his first goal for Ebbsfleet in a 4–0 win over Margate, coming off the bench to score the fourth goal.
-He came off the bench again to score in the Fleet's 3–0 win at Bishop Stortford.
-A few days later, McQueen scored two second half goals in a 5–0 win against Sudbury.